A loss discounting framework for model averaging and selection in time series models: Methodology

 This generalizes the use of the logarithmic scoring in DMA.
 The use of scoring rules for Bayesian updating for parameters was pioneered by \cite{Bissiri16} (rather than inference about models in forecast combination) and is justified in a $\mathcal{M}$-open or misspecified setting. \cite{loaiza2021focused} extend this approach to econometric forecasting.
 They both consider sums which are equally weighted ({\it i.e.} $\alpha = 1$ for layer 2). \cite{Miller19} provide a justification for using a powered version of the likelihood of misspecified models.

 Each meta-model is defined using a recipe for model or meta-model averaging/selection.
-In this paper we consider a specific type of such recipe which is based on exponential discounting of the scores with different discount factor from a set of possible values $\mathcal{S}_{\alpha} = \{\alpha_1, \dots, \alpha_M\}$.
+We consider a specific type of such recipe which is based on exponential discounting of the scores with different discount factor from a set of possible values $\mathcal{S}_{\alpha} = \{\alpha_1, \dots, \alpha_M\}$.
+To lighten the notation, we write $w(m)$ and $\mbox{LDPL}(m)$ to denote weights and log-discounted predictive likelihoods evaluated at $\alpha_m$.

 In the first layer, each model in the model pool is scored and the $i$-th meta-model is defined by applying either DMA or DML with discounting $\alpha_i$ and the weights defined above.

 Then, to construct the second layer, the meta-models in the first layer are scored and the $i$-th meta-model is again defined by applying either DMA or DML with discounting $\alpha_i$ to these scores.
 This iterative process can be easily extended to an arbitrary number of layers.
 We highlight two parallels between the methods used in LDF for time series models and concepts in Bayesian modelling.
 The first parallel is between the layers of meta-models in LDF and the use of hyperpriors in the Bayesian hierarchical models.
 Similarly to making a decision on the set up of hyperpriors in the hierarchical models LDF allows for varying depth and type of meta-model layers appropriate for the use case in question.
 We also draw analogy between the model selection versus the maximum a posteriori probability (MAP) estimate of the quantity, and model weights in model averaging versus full posterior distribution.